jrohatiner/ngTestApp/readMe.md

  for building real applications.
 The HTML structure is flattened, and the CSS is heavy in absolute positioning and z-indexes.
 Enough changes were made to overcome these issues.
 Otherwise, this is the HTML and CSS provided.

+ ##1st: [Demo](https://reyramos.github.io/ngTestApp/) #master branch tries to demonstrate as close as possible to a real Production application with the following features.
+ - HTTP request, call JSON service to load data onto DOM
+ - Lazy loading routes, on large application it is necessary to load chunks when needed.
+ - Loading multiple images, each patients is different from each user, and force browser to XHR request.
+ - 2way binding on Patient information.
+ - Make the necessary HTTP request before rending View/Controller